TranNhiem/Self_supervised_Learning_Demo/README.md

-# Self-supervised_Downstream_Tasks_Benchmark
+# Self-supervised-Learning Demo

- This repository evaluate the obtained representation learning of Neural net from self-supervised pretraining stage.
+ This repository deploys the pre-trained neural networks from self-supervised pretraining for the variety downstream applications.